rricharz/pidp11-2.11bsd/README.md

 **Using your favorite editor on your laptop**

 If you do not like working with vi, there are alternatives.
-If you access your system from a laptop, and have networking set up on 2.11BSD, you can use FileZilla on your laptop (Windows, OSX, Linux or Raspbian) to transfer and edit files.
+If you access your system from a laptop, and have networking set up on 2.11 BSD, you can use FileZilla on your laptop (Windows, OSX, Linux or Raspbian) to transfer and edit files.
 This allows using your favorite editor.